The Coding Agent Becomes the Maintainer

 Second, authority should be scoped by task.
 An agent assigned to update documentation does not need access to production secrets, package publishing, deployment keys, or unrelated repositories.
 Permissions should narrow as the task narrows.

 Third, logs should preserve the decision trail.
-A maintainer should be able to see what the agent read, what plan it followed, what commands it ran, which tests passed, which tests failed, and where it changed course.
+A maintainer should be able to see what the agent read, what plan it followed, what commands it ran, which tests passed, which tests failed, where it changed course, and what was redacted.
+The record does not need private chain-of-thought to be useful.

-Sixth, organizations should measure review cost, not only output volume.
+Seventh, organizations should measure review cost, not only output volume.
 Lines changed, pull requests opened, and tasks completed are weak metrics if they ignore reviewer time, reverted changes, hidden defects, architectural drift, security exposure, and apprentice learning loss.
+OpenAI's Codex governance docs make a similar point by explicitly excluding lines of code generated and suggestion acceptance rate from its Compliance API as noisy or misleading productivity proxies.

-Seventh, teams should preserve human apprenticeship.
+Ninth, teams should preserve human apprenticeship.
 If junior developers only supervise generated patches, they may lose the slow practice of reading systems, debugging failures, and developing taste.
-A tool that increases throughput while weakening future judgment is borrowing against the institution's own mind.
+A tool that increases throughput while weakening future judgment is borrowing against the institution's future maintainers.

 The coding agent is a mirror with commit access.

 It reflects the repository's patterns back into the repository.
-It learns from comments, conventions, tests, instructions, issue language, and previous pull requests, then proposes new artifacts that may become future context for itself and other agents.
-The system folds back on itself: code trains models, models write code, written code enters repositories, repositories become context, and context guides more model output.
+It draws context from comments, conventions, tests, instructions, issue language, and previous pull requests, then proposes new artifacts that may become future context for itself and other agents.
+The system folds back on itself: generated work enters repositories, repositories become context, and context guides more generated work.

 That recursive loop is not automatically bad.
 It can preserve maintenance work that humans do not have time for.
 It can help small teams attempt projects beyond their current capacity.
 It can make software more legible by forcing plans, diffs, logs, and tests into the open.
 It can turn routine toil into reviewable delegation.